nygeek/drive_inspector/README.md

 Note: This utility is designed by and for experienced system programmers.
-The documentation is sketchy and the code has a number of corner cases and technical debt that we may or may not ever correct.
+The documentation is sketchy and the code has a number of corner cases and a quantity of technical debt that we may or may not ever correct.
 If you do not know what you are doing, you may find this tool annoying or confusing.

-You've been warned.
+**You have been warned.**

 The primary interface is drivefilecached.py.
 Here is the help text: